lsst-dm/dmtn-094/index.rst

 For the users in question, we make a few assumptions about use of the LSP in this context:

--  Users include LSST staff, and scientists that are members of science collaborations.
+-  Users include LSST staff and scientists that are members of science collaborations.
--  Users already have an NCSA account through some mechanism.
-If they wish use federated credentials, the assumption is that their federated credentials have been associated with their NCSA account.
+-  Users already have an NCSA/LSST account through some mechanism.
+If they wish to use federated credentials, the assumption is that their federated credentials have been associated with their NCSA account.
 -  Users are active, continuously or intermittently, over the course of an extended work day.